Allan Bell

-Allan Robert Bell CBE (born 20 June 1947) is a Manx politician who was the Chief Minister of the Isle of Man, having been elected to that position on 11 October 2011.
+Allan Robert Bell CBE (born 20 June 1947) is a Manx politician who was the Chief Minister of the Isle of Man from 2011 until 2016, having been elected to that position on 11 October 2011.
 He was an Independent Member of the House of Keys for Ramsey from 1984 to September 2016, and served in several different ministerial roles.
 He was replaced as Chief Minister on 4 October 2016.

 Early life and education

 Bell was educated at Ramsey Grammar School.
 He was involved in banking and clothing retail prior to entering politics.

 Political career

 Bell was first elected to the House of Keys as an Independent representing Ramsey in a 1984 by-election and continued as such until 22 September 2016 when he did not seek re-election.
-He had first, unsuccessfully. contested Ramsey in 1976 as a candidate for Manx nationalist party Mec Vannin.
+He had first, unsuccessfully contested Ramsey in 1976 as a candidate for Manx nationalist party Mec Vannin.

 He served in numerous ministerial roles including Minister for Tourism and Transport, from 1986 to 1990, Minister of Tourism, Leisure and Transport, from 1990 to 1994, Minister of Industry, from 1991 to 1996, Minister of Home Affairs, from 1996 to 2001, Minister of the Treasury, from 2001 to 2010 and was the first Minister for Economic Development, from 2010 to 2011.

-He was named as a central figure in the "corruption of the system of government" identified by Mount Murray Commission of Inquiry (2002-2003), referring to his time as Tourism Minister in the early 1990s.
+He was named as a central figure in the "corruption of the system of government" identified by Mount Murray Commission of Inquiry (2002–2003), referring to his time as Tourism Minister in the early 1990s.